top of page

 Concurrently, she began her career at the Opera house in Darmstadt, followed by chorus master positions in Heidelberg Salzburg and now Stockholm, where she leads the Opera Chorus in addition to conducting performances.
 Ines Kaun works regularly with the Berliner Rundfunkchor and won the DIMA international music competition in choral conducting in 2021.
 Her goal is to combine her experiences with both opera and radio choirs to achieve the highest musical quality on every level.

-Picture: Melissa Zigouridi
+Photo by: Melissa Zigouridi

 Ines Kaun (DE/SWE)